VidhanVispute/Kubernetes---In-Depth/Day-04.md

 > **Rule of thumb:** 1 container per pod in most cases.
 Multi-container pods are for specific patterns only.

+### 🚗 What is Sidecar Pattern (no nonsense)

+Sidecar = an extra container running alongside your main app container inside the same Pod

+👉 Same Pod
+👉 Same network
+👉 Same lifecycle

+🧠 Simple definition (interview-ready)

+“Sidecar pattern is a design where a helper container runs alongside the main application container in the same Pod to handle supporting concerns like logging, monitoring, or proxying.”

 ---

 ### 🛠️ Your First Pod — Hands On